iaminfinityiq/successor-function/README.md

 # successor-function
 This is a simulated implementation of the successor function.
-This does not use a single plus operator for this (except for the increment operator) and more will be explained later
+This does not use any operator for this (except for the increment operator and the double equals operator) and more will be explained later